 The true gospel includes the complete revelation of God of His plan to reproduce Himself.
 If a gospel does not produce repentance and faith, it is false.

 Paul emphasized the power of God living in us through the Holy Spirit to enable us to develop into His family.
 Through God's power, we will triumph over death.

 New Testament writers use the word "gospel" a hundred times altogether, mostly generically ("the gospel" or "this gospel," etc. ...

-Many think works and faith are incompatible, but the Bible instructs us to do works of faith.
+Many think works and faith are incompatible, but the Bible tells us to do works of faith.
 What are they?
-These are things we MUST do during the process of salvation.
+These are things we must do during the salvation process.